bevanhunt/cyberchipped-python/README.md

 The key selling point of this library is to handle the OpenAI Assistant thread run system automatically.

+Build a Hello World AI app in two lines of code!

 CyberChipped powers the most feature-rich AI Companion - [CometHeart](https://cometheart.com)!

 ## Install